 LOOKING FOR LOCAL PRODUCE?

-A drive through region will show you just want you expect to find by way of local produce.
-Fresh produce – watermelons, dragonfruit and local garlic just to name a few.
-For something to sink your teeth into – why not try locally grown beef, lamb and pork.
-You won’t be disappointed.
+A drive through our region will show you just what you want to expect to find by way of local produce.
+Fresh produce – watermelon and dragonfruit also local beef, lamb and pork just to name a few.

 TASTE WESTERN DOWNS